Biography of Richard Nixon

 Personal Life of Richard Nixon

-His courtship was unconventional for that time.
-Dick, as Nixon was called by close friends, took Pat on dates in his old car; they went grocery shopping and then cooked dinner together.
-He was willing to do anything, even picking her up in the morning before work and taking her to the beach to watch the sunrise.
+His courtship was unconventional for the era.
+Dick, as close friends called him, took Pat on dates in his beat-up car—they'd go grocery shopping and cook dinner together.
+He'd do anything for her—even pick her up before work to watch the sunrise at the beach.

 Pat hesitated for a long time and even dated other men.
-But Richard's persistence and sincerity eventually won her heart.
+But Richard's persistence and genuine devotion eventually won her over.
 On June 21, 1940, two years after their first meeting, they got married.

 Their first daughter, Tricia, was born in 1946.
-Two years later, Julie came into the world (she later married David Eisenhower, the grandson of the former president).
-Tricia settled her personal life by marrying lawyer Edward Finch Cox, the heir of a famous New York judge.
+Two years later came Julie (who would later marry David Eisenhower, grandson of the former president).
+Tricia married lawyer Edward Finch Cox, heir to a prominent New York judicial family.

-The Nixon marriage turned out to be remarkably strong, especially by political standards.
+The Nixon marriage proved remarkably solid, especially by Washington standards.
 Pat was Richard's main support through all his ups and downs.
-She stood by him during the famous "Checkers Speech" in 1952, when his political career was hanging by a thread.
+She stood by him during the famous "Checkers Speech" in 1952, when his political career hung in the balance.
 She supported him after his defeat in the California gubernatorial election in 1962.
 And, of course, she was there during the Watergate scandal and his subsequent resignation.

-Nixon adored his wife and was not shy about showing affection publicly, which was unusual for a politician of his generation.
-He dedicated poems to her, wrote romantic letters, and even as president found time for romantic gestures.
-For example, on their 30th wedding anniversary, he secretly organized a renewal of their wedding vows at the White House.
+Nixon adored his wife and wasn't shy about public displays of affection—unusual for a politician of his generation.
+He wrote her poems and romantic letters, and even as president made time for romantic gestures.
+On their 30th anniversary, he secretly arranged to renew their vows at the White House.

 Their love continued until Pat's death in 1993.
-In the last months of her life—she was fighting lung cancer—Nixon stayed by her bedside.
-After her death, he was inconsolable and outlived her by only ten months.
+In her final months battling lung cancer, Nixon remained by her bedside.
+After her death, he was inconsolable—he outlived her by just ten months.

 Death and Memory of Richard Nixon